Arthritis In Cats

-As vets, we're taught to look for other important clues such as muscle wasting and stiffness to determine our patient's pain levels.
-Your vet may recommend further diagnostics such as radiographs, blood work and evaluation of the joint fluid to differentiate from other diseases such as inflammatory arthritis.
+Vets are trained to look for other important clues such as muscle wasting and stiffness to determine our patient's pain levels.
+Your vet may recommend further diagnostics such as radiographs, blood work or evaluation of the joint fluid to differentiate from other conditions, before formulating a treatment plan.

 Weight control is the single most important strategy in the management of arthritis in cats.
 Extra weight results in increased stress on the joints and also makes cats even less likely to move around!
 Fat also releases inflammatory mediators which can contribute to inflammation in your cat's body.

 Just like for humans, weight control relies on diet and exercise.
-There are numerous low-calorie diets and veterinary prescription weight loss diets available in both wet and dry varieties - and even special diets with joint care ingredients.
-Always keep in mind that a weight loss diet requires consistency and must be fed exclusively without tidbits or leftover table scraps.
+There are numerous low-calorie diets and veterinary prescription weight loss diets available in both wet and dry varieties.
+Always keep in mind that a weight loss diet requires consistency.

-Non steroidal anti-inflammatory drugs (NSAIDs): including Meloxicam.
-This is by far one of the most commonly prescribed medication for cats with arthritis as they help decrease the inflammation and pain associated with arthritis.
+Non-Steroidal Anti-Inflammatory Drugs (NSAIDs - Meloxicam 'Metacam'): This is by far the most commonly prescribed medication for cats with arthritis as they help decrease the inflammation and pain associated with arthritis.
 Whilst extremely effective in many cases, close attention needs to be paid to your cat's kidney and liver function before and during use, so regular check ups are required including blood and urine tests.

-Gabapentin: Particularly beneficial for neurologic or spinal pain, and may have some anti-anxiety effects.
+Gabapentin: Gabapentin is particularly beneficial for neurologic or spinal pain, and also has some anti-anxiety effects.
 Gabapentin can cause sedation especially in cats.

 There are a number of natural extracts and herbal products with proven anti-inflammatory properties.
 Some are antioxidants, which slow the actual progression of arthritis, while others intercept the inflammatory cascade to limit pain and inflammation.

-Green Lipped Mussel (Perna canaliculus): GLM contains key omega-3 polyunsaturated fatty acids, glycosaminoglycans (a source of chondroitin), vitamins and minerals which have been shown to have beneficial anti-inflammatory effects in cats with arthritis.
+Green Lipped Mussel (Perna canaliculus): Green Lipped Mussel contains key omega-3 polyunsaturated fatty acids, glycosaminoglycans (a source of chondroitin), vitamins and minerals which have been shown to have beneficial anti-inflammatory effects in cats with arthritis.
 Similar to other joint supplements, it may take several weeks to notice visible effects, however it has been shown to play a role in reducing inflammation and pain in the joints.
-A product containing GLM for cats is PAW Blackmore's Osteosupport Capsules.